nattieg/WD-fitting/README.txt

 Code for fitting COS spectra of WDs with Koester model grid.

-All of this will probably change very soon.
+All of this will probably change very soon...like now...and again.